 Dear Neighbors, Clark County Fire District 6 is in its 63rd year of serving our community.
 From providing fire protection beginning in 1954, we grew to provide Paramedic-level Advanced Life Support emergency medical services starting in 1981.
-The District now employs over 60 personnel and has 35 volunteers using the latest techniques, technology and tactics to better serve you.
-Also, please join us on Facebook! or Sign up for our email Newsletter ~ Chief Jerry Green
+The District now employs over 60 personnel and has 35 volunteers using the latest techniques, technology and tactics to better serve you. ~ Chief Jerry Green

 Fire District 6 operates three fire stations which are staffed 24/7.
 In addition Fire District 6 and Clark County Fire & Rescue jointly operate a station located at the Public Safety Complex at the Clark County Fairgrounds.
 This station is staffed with volunteers and resident volunteers approximately 12 hours per day.